 With flashback features, you can:

-- Perform queries that return metadata that shows a detailed history of changes to the database
+- Perform queries that return metadata (detailed history of changes to the database).

-- Rollback a transaction and its dependent transactions while the database remains online
+- ROLLBACK transactions and their dependent transactions while the database remains online.

 SQL Query to recover data